bk/wmk/readme.md

   This should be a dict.
 The values may be overridden by markdown metadata or linked YAML files.

-- `shortcodes`: A way to easily embed content such as YouTube videos os Github gists into your Markdown.
-See further below.
+- `shortcodes` and `mako_shortcodes`: A way to mix complicated or dynamic content into Markdown with minimal effort.
+A typical use case is to easily embed content such as YouTube videos os Github gists into your Markdown.
+More advanced possibilities include formatting a table containing data from a CSV or sqlite file or even generating a series of linked HTML files based on such data.

 - `render_drafts`: Normally, markdown files with `draft` set to a true value in the metadata section will be skipped during rendering.
 This can be turned off